hirosoft40/react_exercise/REACT is a library.md

 REACT is made for a lot of updates jQuery is used to use plugin but you shouldn't because jQuery is DOM heavy.

+##Application Overview

+<h3>Component Nesting</h3>
+A component can be shown inside of another
+<h3>Component Reusability</h3>
+We want to make components that can be easily reused through out application
+<h3>Component Configuration</h3>
+We should be able to cofnigure a comonent when it is created

 == We use a lot of OOP in react=== class Car {
 constructor(color, make){